brichards21/SMSDiscordSpam/index.md

-Let’s say we don’t have data or the time/resources to do a whole analysis on our text data to determine whether or not a trusted source is being spoofed?
-We can all be detectors of spam by starting with a view simple questions.
+Let’s say we don’t have data or the time/resources to do a whole analysis on our text data to determine whether or not a trusted source is being spoofed.
+What do we do then?
+Well, we can all easily be detectors of spam by asking ourselves a view simple questions.

 ## Don’t Fall Into a Spam Trap: Stop.
 Breathe.
 Think!

-Here are some basic tips that you can apply the next time you get a suspicious message from a trusted source to prevent being a victim of spam or malicious scam attack.
+Here are some basic tips that *you* can apply the next time you get a suspicious message from a trusted source to prevent being a victim of a spam or malicious scam attack.
 In a Nutshell: Think Before You Act!

--   Stop.
+-   **Stop.
 Breathe.
-Think.
-Is there any merit to the claims that this trusted source is supposedly making out-of-the-blue?
+Think.** Is there any merit to the claims that this trusted source is supposedly making out-of-the-blue?

 -   Is the nature of the message suspiciously passive aggressive or